-Falsehoods and deception in political discourse are a long standing problem in an industry where words matter.
-Deception and propaganda have a long history, the Trojan horse serves as an example of one of the earliest deceptions [12].
-The Internet makes possible the ability to deliver the deceptive message to a larger audience, and social media data made possible the customization of deceptive data [13].
-Data science techniques performed by Cambridge Analytica [14] made possible the rapid customization of messaging.
-Chatbots exacerbated the problem through the use of Artificial Intelligence (AI) software that could dynamically adjust to, and manipulate user responses [15]
+Falsehoods and deception in political discourse are a long-standing problem in an industry where words matter.
+Deception and propaganda have a long history: the Trojan Horse serves as an example of one of the earliest deceptions^[12].
+The internet makes possible the ability to deliver deceptive messages to a larger audience and social media data made possible the customization of deceptive data^[13].
+Data science techniques performed by Cambridge Analytica^[14] made possible the rapid customization of messaging.
+Chatbots exacerbated the problem through the use of artificial intelligence (AI) software that could dynamically adjust to and manipulate user responses[15].

-There are many ways that facts can be distorted resulting in altered perceptions, but there are a limited number of ways that facts can remain faithful to their original creation.
+There are many ways that facts can be distorted, resulting in altered perceptions, but there are a limited number of ways that facts can remain faithful to their original creation.
 This provides an entry point into the solution.
-Thus, attempting to model deceptive data is similar to attempting to model malware or any other host of cyber security problems.
-Deception is unbounded therefore, attempting to model or predict deceptive data is difficult and subject to continual change.
+Thus, attempting to model deceptive data is similar to attempting to model malware or any other host of cybersecurity problems.
+Deception is unbounded; therefore, attempting to model or predict deceptive data is difficult and subject to continual change.
 Facts, however, are constrained, allowing for more accurate modeling.
 While deceptive data may have several common features, all of these features should be examined in the context of the factual data that the deception is designed to conquer.

-In order for deceptive data to be effective the data should elicit an emotional response [16], otherwise, the data would be quickly forgotten.
-The response does not always need to be strong; thereby, avoiding suspicion of hyperbole.
-Trust must be gained about deceptive data, and while trusted users can shorten the time required a little initial skepticism is normal.
-Russian deceptions build the FN foundation by offering an alternative view or narrative that is designed to sound reasonable [17-19].
+In order for deceptive data to be effective, the data should elicit an emotional response [16]; otherwise, the data would be quickly forgotten.
+The response does not always need to be strong; this avoids the suspicion of hyperbole.
+Trust must be gained regarding deceptive data, and while trusted users can shorten the time required, a little initial skepticism is normal.
+Russian deceptions build the FN foundation by offering an alternative view or narrative that is designed to sound reasonable[17-19].

-A. What is propaganda
+A. What is Propaganda?

-Propaganda is information or ideas that are spread by a group, including government, with the goal of influencing a targeted group or person's opinions, through omission of facts or by secretly emphasizing only one narrative of the facts [20].
-Often times deliberately used to control, influence or change cognition of the targeted group; propaganda entwines fundamental elements of psychology and technology in service of the goal.
-Psychological aspects include campaigns of winning the minds, means and measures of message distribution, requiring a behavioral science understanding of message creation and application [21].
-The past is understood through information that was recorded and left behind by the scribes of the particular time.
-Chronicles and annals written provide contextual understanding of the past; however, these writings contain the biases of the scholars, historians, clergy, rulers, and ordinary citizens in local communities [22].
+Propaganda is information or ideas that are spread by a group, such as a government, with the goal of influencing a targeted group's or person's opinions through the omission of facts or by secretly emphasizing only one narrative of the facts^[20].
+Oftentimes deliberately used to control, influence, or change the cognition of the targeted group, propaganda entwines fundamental elements of psychology and technology in service of the goal.
+Psychological aspects of propaganda include campaigns to win the minds, means, and measures of message distribution, which requires a behavioral science understanding of message creation and application^[21].
+The past is understood through the information that was recorded and left behind by the scribes of the particular time.
+Chronicles and annals provide contextual understanding of the past; however, these writings contain the biases of the scholars, historians, clergy, rulers, and ordinary citizens in local communities^[22].

-In order for propaganda to be effective, the source or purveyor needs to fully understand the values of their target audience thus rendering the target's intellect ineffective.
-The most accomplished propagandist discerns and plays on their targets values, morals, needs, or fears [16].
+In order for propaganda to be effective, the source or purveyor needs to fully understand the values of its target audience, thus rendering the target's intellect ineffective.
+The most accomplished propagandist discerns and plays on its target's values, morals, needs, or fears^[16].
 This goal can be achieved subtly or overtly based on the values of the target.